vonschnappi/elastic-kibana-aws-tf/README.md

 Once you have created the roles, you can go ahead and deploy using `terraform apply`.

 ## Accessing kibana
 NLB and compute resources (Elasticsearch nodes, kibana instance) are all deployed in private subnets with the excpetion of the jumper server.
 Being deployed in private subnet means that there's no access to them from the public internet.
-To access kibana UI can be done using SSH tunneling:
+Accessing kibana UI can be done using SSH tunneling:
 1. Get the jumper key from secrets manager and save it in ~/.ssh as jumper.pem.
 2. Run `sudo chmod 400 jumper.pem`
 3. Run `ssh -i "jumper.pem" -L 5601:[KIBANA_PRIVATE_IP]:5601 ubuntu@[JUMPER_DNS_NAME]`